Applied Health Sciences Endowment Fund (AHSEF)

 Association of Health Students Undergraduate Members (AHSUM)

 AHSUM is the student society that serves Health undergraduate students.
 They run events, offer academic services and operate to represent the Faculty's student body at various committee meetings across campus.
 There are a variety of roles available within AHSUM.
 Elections occur each winter term with by-elections to fill vacant positions on a termly basis.

 Learn more by visiting the AHSUM website.

 weCONNECTu is the Faculty of Health Peer Mentorship program run by students for students.
 Services offered by weCONNECTu mentors (student volunteers) include study sessions, workshops, and one-to-one peer mentoring for new students.

 Recruitment occurs between the winter and spring terms.
-Interested students should monitor the leads website during the winter term for applications.
+Interested students should monitor the mentor application form during the winter and spring term for applications.

 To learn more about the mentorship program, visit the weCONNECTu website.

 Each year, students in the Faculty of Health plan a grad formal to celebrate the graduating class.
 The Grad Formal Committee forms around October to November each year and Health students from all years can be on the committee.

-Interested students should email Josh Edmondstone, Student Relations Officer during the fall term.
+Interested students should email Vivienne Hang, Student Relations Officer during the fall term.

 Faculty of Health Waterloo Orientation Team